Shaun Maloney

-Shaun Richard Maloney (born 24 January 1983) is a football coach, and former player who is currently interim assistant manager to Martin O'Neill at Scottish Premiership side Celtic.
+Shaun Richard Maloney (born 24 January 1983) is a football coach, and former player who is currently the assistant manager at Scottish Premiership side Celtic.

 Maloney played for Celtic, Aston Villa, Wigan Athletic, Chicago Fire, Hull City and the Scotland national team as an attacking midfielder or winger.

 Maloney started his career at Celtic, playing 215 matches across all competitions and winning honours including five Scottish Premier League titles.
 He was the first player to claim both the SPFA Players' Player of the Year and the SPFA Young Player of the Year awards in the same season, doing so in 2005–06.
 He had a spell in the Premier League with Aston Villa, before returning for a second spell at Celtic.
 Maloney returned to English football in 2011 with Wigan Athletic, helping them win the 2013 FA Cup final.
 Maloney then briefly played in Major League Soccer for Chicago Fire.
 He last played for Hull City for two seasons, before retiring due to injury in 2017.
 Maloney made his senior international debut for Scotland in 2005 and he went on to earn 47 caps, scoring seven goals.

 After retiring as a player, Maloney worked for Celtic and the Belgium national team as a coach.
 He was then appointed manager of Scottish club Hibernian in December 2021, but was sacked after four months.
 Maloney was appointed manager of Wigan Athletic in January 2023.
 He departed the club in March 2025.